 There are numerous factors affecting successful implementation of ERP programs into any organization.
-These have not been fully identified and described for the SME market, although many studies have addressed these factors for the larger market. Α recent research (Argyropoulou, Ioannou, & Prastacos, 2007) specifically addressing SME implementations, reported that these organizations were much more likely not to use a structured methodology for implementation.
-Further the study reported that SMEs were either not familiar or unsophisticated such with techniques as business process reengineering (BPR) and change management.
+These have not been fully identified and described for the SME market, although many studies have addressed these factors for the larger scale market. recent Α research effort (Argyropoulou, Ioannou, & Prastacos.
+2007) specifically addressing SME implementations, reported that these organizations were much more likely not to use a structured methodology for implementation.
+Further the study reported that SMEs were either not familiar or unsophisticated with techniques such as business process reengineering (BPR) and change management.